Al3zama1/swe-notes/CCNA/52 - Wireless Fundamentals.md

 * The BSAs should overlap about 10 - 15%, or else the connectivity can be lost when moving between APs.
 ### Mesh Basic Service Set (MBSS)
 ![Service Set MBSS](./img4/service-set-MBSS.png)
-* An **MBSS** can be used in situations where it's difficult to run an Ethernet connection to every AP.
+* A **MBSS** can be used in situations where it's difficult to run an Ethernet connection to every AP.
 * Mesh APs use two radios:
 	* One provides a BSS to wireless clients.
 	* The other forms a 'backhaul network' which is used to bridge traffic from AP to AP.